Articles and information about M/S Estonia

 "It was concluded on the basis of (SSPA) model tests that at 01:24 the list of the ship had to be about 70º and at 01:29 about 90º.
 Based on the simulations, the list angles should have been 45 and 100 degrees, respectively.

-The Kurm Committee fails to point out that 300 persons had apparently evacuated to open deck 7 prior to the emergency call.
+The Kurm Committee fails to point out that 300 persons had apparently evacuated to open deck #7 prior to the first emergency call at 01:24.46.

 So what happened then?
 How did the ship sink?
 SSPA and HSVA were supposed to explain that!